ballin22s/wunder/README.md

 	username & password to your username and password.

 * Database initialization

+	In Terminal Run
 	bundle install

 	bundle exec rake db:migrate (run all migrations) bundle exec rake db:seed (seed the database with seeds.rb)

 * How to run the test suite
   	bundle exec rake test

-* Deployment instructions

-Please feel free to use a different markup language if you do not plan to run
+Please feel free to use a different markup language if you do not plan to run rake doc:app.
-<tt>rake doc:app</tt>.